vuestorefront/vue-storefront/packages/docs/faq/vue3.md

 ## Rationale

-We made such a decision because there are already several big projects using Vue Storefront 2 in production, and upgrading them to an unstable framework with a still immature ecosystem would be risky, if not impossible.
+We made this decision because there are already several big projects using Vue Storefront 2 in production, and upgrading them to an unstable framework with a still immature ecosystem would be risky, if not impossible.
 We prefer to wait and provide an excellent development experience than work around the bugs.

 ## Composition API